Heterophilious dynamics enhances consensus: Introduction

 \section{Introduction}

 Nature and human societies offer many examples of self-organized behavior.
-Ants form colonies to coordinate the construction of a new nest, birds form flocks which fly in the same direction, and human crowd form parties to reach a consensus when choosing a leader.
+Ants form colonies to coordinate the construction of a new nest, birds form flocks which fly in the same direction, mobile networks are sought to form a coordinated rendezvous and human crowd form parties to reach a consensus when choosing a leader.
 The self-organized aspect of such systems is their dynamics, governed solely by interactions among its individuals or ``agents'', which tend to cluster into colonies, flocks, parties, etc. A natural question which arises in this context is to understand when and how clusters emerge through the self-interactions of agents, and what type of ``rules of engagement'' influence the formation of such clusters.
-Of particular interest to us are cases in which the self-organized behavior tends to concentrate into \emph{one} cluster, reflecting a \emph{consensus} of opinions, \emph{flocking} or \emph{concentration} around other positions intrinsic to the self-organized dynamics.
+Of particular interest to us are cases in which the self-organized behavior tends to concentrate into \emph{one} cluster, reflecting a \emph{consensus} of opinions, \emph{flocking} of birds, fish or cells, \emph{rendezvous} of mobile networks, and in general, \emph{concentration} around other positions intrinsic to the self-organized dynamics.
 Generically, we will refer to this process as concentration around an emerging consensus.

-Many models have been introduced to appraise the emergence of consensus \cite{blondel_krauses_2009,couzin_effective_2005, cucker_emergent_2007,duering_boltzmann_2009,hegselmann_opinion_2002,motsch_tadmor_new_2011,vicsek_novel_1995}.
-The starting point for our discussion is a general framework which embed several type of models describing self-organized dynamics.
+Many models have been introduced to appraise the emergence of consensus.
+Representative examples can be found in \cite{blondel_krauses_2009,couzin_effective_2005, cucker_emergent_2007,duering_boltzmann_2009,hegselmann_opinion_2002,motsch_tadmor_new_2011,vicsek_novel_1995,ZEP_2011}, and we refer the reader to a more comprehensive list of references surveyed in section \ref{sec:further} below.
+The starting point for our discussion is a general framework which embed several types of models describing self-organized dynamics.
 We consider the evolution of $N$ agents, each of which is identified by its ``position'' ${\bf p}_i(t)\in \mathbb{R}^d$.
 The position ${\bf p}_i(t)$ may account for opinion, velocity, or other attributes of agent ``$i$'' at time $t$.
 Each agent adjusts its position according to the position of his neighbors: